amir-hilal/e-comz/README.md

   - `should handle featured product rotation`: Verifies the behavior of the featured product rotation.
 - **Actions**:
   - `should call logout and navigate to login page`: Ensures that the logout functionality works correctly.

+### WeatherComponent Unit Tests

+- **Initialization**:

+  - `should create`: Verifies that the `WeatherComponent` is created successfully.

+- **Data Fetching**:

+  - `should initialize and load weather data for the first city`: Ensures that weather data is fetched and displayed for the default city on initialization.
+  - `should update weather data when the date range changes`: Verifies that weather data is updated appropriately when the user selects a new date range.
+  - `should not re-fetch weather data if the date range has not changed`: Confirms that duplicate API calls are avoided when the selected date range matches the previously fetched range.

+- **Error Handling**:

+  - `should show an error message if the date range is invalid`: Ensures that users are notified when they provide an invalid date range.
+  - `should display an error message if the weather data fails to load`: Verifies that appropriate error messages are displayed in case of API failure.

+- **Loading States**:

+  - `should display a loading spinner when fetching weather data`: Confirms that a loading spinner is shown while data is being fetched.
+  - `should hide the loading spinner once weather data is loaded`: Ensures the spinner is removed after data retrieval.

+- **Tabs and City Selection**:
+  - `should fetch weather data for the selected city when a new tab is clicked`: Verifies that the component fetches and displays weather data for the city corresponding to the selected tab.

+### WeatherService Unit Tests

+- **Initialization**:

+  - `should be created`: Verifies that the `WeatherService` is initialized successfully.

+- **API Integration**:

+  - `should fetch weather data for given city coordinates and date range`: Confirms that the service calls the Open-Meteo API with the correct parameters.
+  - `should throw an error if the API response is empty`: Validates that appropriate error handling is in place for empty API responses.
+  - `should process API data and return formatted weather information`: Ensures that the raw data from the API is correctly processed and formatted for use in the component.

+- **Utility Methods**:
+  - `should generate a time range from start to stop with a given step`: Verifies the correctness of the utility method that generates time ranges for weather data.

+---

+## WeatherComponent Overview

+The WeatherComponent allows users to:

+- View hourly temperature data for predefined cities.
+- Select date ranges to filter weather data.
+- Handle loading, error, and success states for better user experience.

+The WeatherComponent is implemented using Angular Signals for managing state and detecting changes efficiently.
+Signals enhance performance by reducing unnecessary re-renders and optimizing state updates.

 ---